littlephillips/phase-3-how-the-web-works-readme/README.md

 When the client makes a request, it includes additional "metadata" about the request, besides just the URL, in the **request headers**.
-The request headers contain all the information the server needs in order to fulfill the request: the HTTP verb, the resource (path), and the domain, as well as some other metadata.
-The request header would look something like this:
+The request headers contain all the information the server needs in order to fulfill the request: the HTTP verb (method), the resource (path), and the domain (authority), as well as some other metadata.
+The request headers look something like this:

 ![request headers](https://curriculum-content.s3.amazonaws.com/phase-3/how-the-web-works-readme/request-headers.png)